thiagohrcosta/books-app/README.md

 # Book App

-This project was developed with the objective of consuming data sent by an API of a CMS.
-The Frontend was developed using ChakraUI using the icons provided by Phosphor Icons.
+This is a serverless project developed with the objective of consuming data sent by an API of a CMS.
+The Frontend was developed using ChakraUI and the icons provided by Phosphor Icons.

 ## Development